sroccaserra/aoc2020/README.md

 ["0ab0","0ab1","1ab0","1ab1"]
 ```

-- I should read and learn [this theorem][cr], it was apparently useful for day 13
 - Reading from `stdin` allows to input lines manually (or paste short examples from the puzzle text) and end by Ctrl+D
 - `Data.Complex` is handy for 2D operations (regular addition translates, `(* (0+:1))` rotates 90 °, `(* -(0:+1))` rotates -90 °)
 - `Data.Maybe.catMaybes` turns a list of `Maybe a` into a list of `a`